 Akeem returns as the newly crowned King of Zamunda.
 Akeem is a generous, kind, loving man who tries his hardest to do what’s right for his family and his kingdom.
 He struggles at points trying to find complicated answers when simple ones are right in front of him but he remains a good man that the audience will continue to like.

 Lavelle Junson is Akeem’s illegitimate son, from before he met Lisa, who still lives in Queen’s trying to make ends meet.
 After coming to Zamunda, he tries to fit in but he has a strong personality that seeps through.
 He is an intelligent and cunning man who tries to find his way into his father’s shadow.

 Coming 2 America Review

 Coming 2 America was a decent sequel to a great movie, but it isn’t anywhere near as good as the first one.
 It is a very similar movie to the first one, with solid comedy and an okay plot.
 I didn’t find it as funny as the first movie, but some of the connections with the original were great.

 This movie follows a pretty similar plotline to the original movie, but it doesn’t do as good a job of diving into the plot.
 The first movie used the plot to create a lot of situational irony, and some pretty hilarious moments.
-Now we still have quite a few funny moments, the plot is a lot weaker in this movie and it is really slow.
-The comedy isn’t strong enough to cover for the really slow pacing, and it leaves you feeling bored at points.
+Now we still have quite a few funny moments, but the plot is a lot weaker in this movie and it’s really slow.
+The comedy isn’t strong enough to cover for the really slow pacing, and it left me feeling bored at points.

-I loved the first one, enjoyed this one, but I expected more.
+I loved Coming to America and enjoyed Coming 2 America, but I expected more.
 The connections back to the first movie were great, but the slow pacing and lack of comedic material made it feel longer than it was.
 If you are looking for a funny movie, this wouldn’t be my first pick, but if you enjoyed the original one 30 years ago this is worth a try.